simramm/simramm/README.md

 Mostly doing projecteuler & advent of code here

-Looking for a job at the conjunction of tech and financial services ? --> reach out :)
+Are you looking for a job at the conjunction of tech and financial services ? --> reach out :)